 After the surface casing is set and cemented, the Blow-Out Preventer (BOP) is run on the marine drilling riser and connected to the subsea wellhead.
 The drilling riser is used for the return of drilling fluid back to the drilling vessel where the drill cuttings are removed before the drilling fluid is re-circulated into the borehole.
-The next hole size will typically be 17 1⁄2" and the corresponding intermediate casing string will be 13 3/8".
+The next hole size will typically be $17 \frac{1}{2}$ " and the corresponding intermediate casing string will be 13 3/8".
 The main objective of the intermediate casing string is to protect zones from circulation losses, isolate zones with low or high pressure and isolate hydrocarbon formations that might not be produced temporary or permanently.
-Further, the 12 1⁄4" bit is used to drill the hole section for the 9 5/8" production casing.
-The purpose of the production casing, which is typically set in the cap rock above the reservoir, is to protect the production tubing, allowing the hydrocarbons to be produced safely.
-Finally the 8 1⁄2" bit is used to drill the hole section for the 7" casing string.
+Further, the $12 \frac{1}{4}$ " bit is used to drill the hole section for the 9 5/8" production casing.
+The purpose of the production tubing, allowing the hydrocarbons to be produced safely.
+Finally the 8 $\frac{1}{2}$ " bit is used to drill the hole section for the 7" casing string.
 Normally, the 7" casing string is run as a liner.
 A liner is a pipe extension from the last set of casing string.
-A liner is normally extended back to the wellhead using a tie-back string.